 The whole notion of holding tightly to beliefs concerning God, the Bible and life has been scoffed at inside and outside the church in recent years.
 Some well-known pastors have publicly criticized Christians who place a high value on Bible study.
 The Apostle Paul’s proclamation that “knowledge puffs up” has been taken out of context so many times that most people do not realize that the apostle was referring to knowledge concerning a specific issue (idols).
 Christians have been told repeatedly that all they need to do to effectively live out their Christian faith is love God and people.
 Believing that “love” is all Christians need to communicate Christ effectively is a tragically immature understanding of both Christianity and love (1st Peter 3:15).
 Our post-Christian world does not define the word love by a biblical standard.
 Therefore it is impossible to know how to love God or love people without theology as our guide.
 We should get in the habit of asking ourselves what the Bible says about every issue and then study the Bible to know the answers (2nd Peter 1:3-9, Proverbs 18:15).

-Holy or righteous living is one of the most misunderstood issues our time.
+Holy or righteous living is another tragically misunderstood issue our time.
 There are actual church-going people who believe it is legalistic to expect Christians to live by the standards laid out for us in the New Testament.
 It’s not.
 Holy living is what gives Christians credibility and the right to speak out concerning the issues of our day (1stCorinthians 1:2, Ephesians 5:3, 1st Thessalonians 4:7, Hebrews 12;14).

 If we want to push back the darkness it is critical we serve in our local church.
 Christians should volunteer to do whatever needs to be done at their church and work to make their local church as strong and healthy as possible.
 It is equally important Christians find creative ways to serve those outside the church.
 This is done best when we become intentional about getting to know the people in our neighborhoods and workplaces.

-I know I already made it clear that I don’t think politics are the answer to our problems.
-That said, if Christians vote for leaders who openly embrace darkness we should not be surprised when our world suddenly becomes a darker place.
+I hope I already made it clear I really and truly do not think politics are the answer to our problems.
+HOWEVER, if Christians vote for leaders who openly embrace darkness we should not be surprised when our world suddenly becomes a darker place.

 Don’t be a jerk-